 The best way to pass a drug test is to stay clear of them all together especially if you are looking for a job or you have a feeling a test might happen at the company you applied a job for.
-Sometimes you might not even be warned and a test can happen randomly so it is wise to always have your guard up and be prepared.
+Sometimes you might not even be warned, and a test can happen randomly, so it is wise always to have your guard up and be prepared.
 To clarify things properly, stop taking any drugs you are on if you are on the job market, on probation or you are about to be employed by a business that conducts random drug tests.

 Do not tamper with your urine sample:

-Many people use chemicals to interfere with their drug results but employers have become wise to this and ask labs to test urine samples for contamination too.
-Any over the counter chemicals put in your urine sample will be spotted and you will fail your drug screening test
+Many people use chemicals to interfere with their drug results, but employers have become wise to this and ask labs to test urine samples for contamination too.
+Any over the counter chemicals put in your urine sample will be spotted, and you will fail your drug screening test

 Don’t touch any drugs soon after passing your test:

 There are certain scenarios out there where your employer might ask you to re-take a drug test even after you have passed it.
 There is a saying which says “Don’t shine before you cross the line” so do not celebrate passing your drugs by taking drugs.
-You will obviously fail the follow-up test.
-Be calm and cool, make sure your results are foolproof and you are in the clear before you have a celebratory joint.
+You will fail the follow-up test.
+Be calm and cool, make sure your results are foolproof, and you are in the clear before you have a celebratory joint.

 Do not dilute your urine sample:

-Reducing the amount of drug traces in your sample by adding water or any form of liquid is called dilution, however, labs these days do check for this too and will know if your urine is diluted.
+Reducing the amount of drug traces in your sample by adding water or any form of liquid is called dilution.
+However, labs these days do check for this too and will know if your urine is diluted.
 A very common method of dilution people use out there is to add a liquid to their urine sample.
-While this might appear effective on the surface but, labs will measure the temperature of the urine and if it doesn’t meet the requirements, they will know you diluted it.
+While this might appear effective on the surface but, labs will measure the temperature of the urine, and if it doesn’t meet the requirements, they will know you diluted it.
 Another common dilution method that people use to flush drug traces out of their body is to drink plenty of water.
 This sounds like a good idea, however; drinking a lot of water can be dangerous to your health as you can easily suffer from water intoxication.
 It can also change the color of your urine which can raise suspicion and be flagged.